Dear Customer, we will be closed for the holidays from December 25th until January 2nd. Make sure to place your orders before December 18th!

 • Thames & Hudson

-• by by Kengo Kuma
+• by Kengo Kuma

-Ostensibly a collection of writing that sets out Kengo Kuma''s theories of architecture, but also an antivolume, antimegastructure, and in some sense anticapitalist, left-field critique of where the architecture world finds itself today.
-Kengo Kuma is one of Japan''s leading architects and Professor Emeritus at the University of Tokyo.
+Ostensibly a collection of writing that sets out Kengo Kuma's theories of architecture, but also an antivolume, antimegastructure, and in some sense anticapitalist, left-field critique of where the architecture world finds itself today.
+Kengo Kuma is one of Japan's leading architects and Professor Emeritus at the University of Tokyo.
 Widely known as a prolific writer and philosopher, he proposes architecture that opens up new relationships between nature, technology and human beings.

 €35,95